Will Trump buy at least part of Greenland?

 Contract Snapshot

-The market resolves to "Yes" if the United States purchases at least part of Greenland from Denmark before January 20, 2029.
-Otherwise, the market resolves to "No." The outcome is verified by The New York Times.
-The market will close early if the event occurs; otherwise, it closes by January 20, 2029, at 10:00 AM EST.
+This market resolves to YES if the United States purchases at least part of Greenland from Denmark before January 20, 2029.
+Conversely, it resolves to NO if this purchase does not occur by that date.
+The outcome is verified using The New York Times, and the market will close early if the event occurs.
+Insider trading is prohibited for those with material, non-public information or who are employed by source agencies.

 Available Contracts